8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 };
 ```

-##### Component methods
+##### Vue component methods

 Not only have we created several methods above that don't exist yet... we need to create the specific methods intended to handle each API call/response (`createMessage`, `addMessage`, `closeChat`, etc.).
 These will all get stored on the methods object of our component.

 One thing worth noting is that on most of our mutations we are not waiting for or handling responses.
 The reason for this is that we have subscriptions running that are listening for those mutations to be run.
 Once run successfully, it's the subscription that is handling the response data.

-Most of these methods are pretty self explanatory!
+Most of these methods are pretty self-explanatory!
 Regardless, please read the comments in the following code.

 ```js
 // imports ...